Developer Hiring Trends in Mobile in 2018

 So how big is the 2018 market for cross-platform mobile development?
 This chart below examines the talent supply in React Native and Flutter.
 We’ll also look at Xamarin because technically, it was the first successful technology in the cross-platform mobile space.

 Looking at the country level, React Native leads the bunch across all locations.
-Knowing that Flutter is has gone out of beta this spring, this distribution might change in the near future.
+Knowing that Flutter has gone out of beta this spring, this distribution might change in the near future.

 In addition to being more popular with the developers, React Native also enjoys a more active demand.
 There’s still some demand for Xamarin specialists (partly die the need to maintain existing software).